 At this point it’s standard to put the cut potatoes in cold water to prevent browning and wash excess starch from the surface.
 One nifty trick that I’ve stolen from Fox Burger is to salt this water and leave the potatoes in it overnight.
 The salt penetrates the potato for more even seasoning throughout.

 Besides giving us robust crispiness, the two-stage process is great because the first fry can be done well in advance.
 The blanched fries can be refrigerated for a few days, or frozen for a few weeks.
-Actually the balanced potatoes fry beautifully right from frozen.
-From a restaurant’s perspective the process is ideal because the essentially pre-cooked fries can be heat and crisped to order in a matter of minutes.
+Actually the blanched potatoes fry beautifully right from frozen.
+From a restaurant’s perspective the process is ideal as the pre-cooked fries can be heated and crisped to order in a matter of minutes.

 - 2 lbs Kennebec potatoes (Russets will also work in a pinch)